 - blood test (to check your hormone and cortisol levels)

 There is no guaranteed way to prevent a hump from forming on your back.
-However, there are steps you can take to reduce your risk of developing one.
+But there are steps you can take to reduce your risk of developing one.

 You should exercise regularly to lower your risk of thinning bones and obesity, and eat a healthy diet that consists of all food groups.

 Most complications will come from the disease or condition that caused the hump to form.
-However, the hump may become large, making it difficult to tilt your neck back.
+The hump may become large, making it difficult to tilt your neck back.
 It may also cause problems when you try to turn your head from side to side.